 I picture a father who is proudly carrying his child on his shoulders so the child can see above the crowds.
 The child has a wonderful feeling of security.
-The father has a look of pride on his loves you and because He loves you, He will find you."
-Dieter Fuchtdorf face.
+The father has a look of pride on his face.
 When we are carried on Christ's shoulders we are able to see above the throngs of people.
 Christ didn't make the sheep walk back to the fold.
 The sheep did nothing but accept the ride on the shoulders of the shepherd.
 We can do nothing except accept the gift.